Hyunsujk/After-The-Harvest-Prime-Group-Project/README.md

 # After the Harvest Weekly Gleaning Report

-This version uses React, Redux, Express, Passport, and PostgreSQL (a full list of dependencies can be found in `package.json`).
+The Weekly Gleaning Report App was built to streamline the creation of reports that help to direct field supervisors overseeing gleaning events for After the Harvest.
+The Kansas City nonprofit organization After the Harvest schedules volunteers to glean food from local farm fields that are distributed to local pantries.
+Gleaning is the process of hand-picking produce that has been left in a field after the harvest; the produce is a viable food source that otherwise would be left in the field instead of providing wholesome produce to the targeted consumer.
+These flexible reports bring together relevant data from After the Harvest saving time and effort for the staff.

-We **STRONGLY** recommend following these instructions carefully.
-It's a lot, and will take some time to set up, but your life will be much easier this way in the long run.
+This app uses React, Redux, Express, Passport, and PostgreSQL (a full list of dependencies can be found in `package.json`).

 ## Download (Don't Clone) This Repository